NaomyChemungor/NaomyChemungor/README.md

 - 👋 Greetings, I'm @NaomyChemungor!
-- 👀 Passionate about Data and Finance Analytics
+- 👀 Passionate about Data Engineering and Analytics
-- 🌱 Actively advancing my skills in Python, SQL,AI, and Machine Learning
+- 🌱 Actively advancing my skills in Python, SQL and Cloud Computing
 - 💞️ Open to collaboration opportunities in the field of Data Analytics
 - 📫  Connect with me on LinkedIn: Naomy Chemungor